nuwanwp/Certification/Configure and manage virtual networking.md

 - enables secure connection to VM without need of public IP
 - public ip only required for the basition host not vms
 - SKU (developer, basic, Standard and Premium) (developer SKU doesnot support peered VM connections)
 - Standard SKU and higher support auto scaling
+- Standard SKU and higher support Connect to Linux VM using RDP
 - can't downgrade a SKU after deploying
 - Bastion service will deploy new subnet AzureBastionSubnet ( name is mandatory)
 - Bastion service and communicate within VM without needing any custom rules